-Horse Breeds - formation to current day, plus standards, strengths & weakness of each.
+Horse Breeds - From their formation to current day, plus standards, strengths & weakness of each.

 Horse breeds have a history as long or longer than the history of man on this planet.
 There are ancient, extinct, rare and endangered, current day, popular, as well as new and developing breeds.
 Some of course are called a breed yet scientifically are not.

 You will find photos at the top of each individual page, and often more photos lower on each page.
 More images are added as they are donated and submitted.
 We are constantly adding and updating....
 Enjoy!